jina-ai/jina/README.md

 c.post('/search', Document(text='request(on=something)'), on_done=print_matches)
 ```

-It prints the following results:
+, which prints the following results:

 ```text
          Client@1608[S]:connected to the gateway at localhost:12345!